Skip to content

 Desktop System Menu Entry

 You need to modify the "org.gtk.talkcalendar.desktop" file using your own user name and directory locations.
-For example, if your user name is "sam" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable then the executable path would be "Exec=/home/sam/Software/talkcalendar/talkcalendar".
+For example, if your user name is "sam" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable and the Flite voice then the executable path would be "Exec=/home/sam/Software/talkcalendar/talkcalendar".
 The Exec variable defines the command to execute when launching an application, in this case, the talkcalendar binary executable.
 The Path variable tells the system where to look for the executable and the calendar database.
 The Icon variable specifies the path to the icon file associated with the application.
 In a .desktop file, you need to use absolute and full paths.

 Autostart Talk Calendar